jv-zed/lanzelot/README.md

         <button id="copyPlain" class="ghost">Copy plaintext</button>
         <button id="download" class="ghost">Download .html (this page)</button>
         <div style="flex:1"></div>
-        <div class="muted">Tip: this demo now removes the per-message nonce — only passphrase+salt determine the ciphertext (deterministic).</div>
+        <div class="muted">Tip: this demo displays "!" instead of "1".
+Decrypt accepts either "1" or "!" in the ciphertext input.</div>
       </div>
     </section>

     <section class="card">
       <h3 style="margin-top:0">About this demo</h3>
       <p class="muted">This page implements the LNZT cipher (seeded substitution, additive keystream, nibble mixing, block transposition and CBC-like diffusion).
 It uses the browser's <code>crypto.subtle</code> SHA-256.
-Encryption and decryption are deterministic for the same passphrase/salt (no per-message nonce).</p>
+Encryption and decryption are deterministic for the same passphrase/salt (no per-message nonce).
+All displayed output replaces the character "1" with "!"; when decrypting the page will accept either "1" or "!" as input.</p>
       <div class="footer">⚠️ Not audited for production use.
 Removing the nonce reduces semantic security — identical messages encrypted with the same passphrase/salt will produce identical ciphertexts.
 Use only for learning and experimentation.</div>
     </section>
   </div>

 <script>
 // LNZT cipher — JavaScript/Browser port (nonce removed; deterministic by passphrase+salt)
+// UI: replaces displayed '1' with '!'; decrypt accepts both '1' and '!'

 // Alphabet A-Z then 0-9
 const ALPHABET = Array.from({length:26}, (_,i)=>String.fromCharCode(65+i)).concat(Array.from({length:10},(_,i)=>String(i)));
 const M = ALPHABET.length; // 36